nicercode/2016-02-01-ResBaz/lessons/00-intro/index.md

 - make your work more transparent and reproducible
 - collaborate more effectively.

+Going to use R language

+- whose used R before: <6 months, up to 2 years, more than 2 years

 ## Expectations

 - we are volunteers
 	- not being paid
 	- we are also learning
-- this bootcamp is not
+- this boot camp is not
 	- an R workshop
 	- software engineering
 	- going to turn people into crack programmers and solve all their problems